The Balkans by Private Train

 Some highlights of your tour

-- Six separate cross-country journeys on our privately chartered Continental Classic Express – Train de Luxe
+- Six separate cross-country journeys on our privately chartered Continental Classic Train de Luxe

 - Private Chef and dedicated staff on our private train delivering 5 lunches and 2 dinners on board, morning and afternoon tea every day

-- Dedicated Lounge car with fully stocked bar
+- Dedicated Lounge Bar car with drinks included

 - Personalised guided tours in each city, including Budapest, Pecs, Belgrade, Sarajevo, Dubrovnik Old Town, Zagreb, and Mostar